spectrum-health-systems/MAWSC/Documentation/Sourcecode/MAWSC.md

   <i>Logic for initializing a new MAWSC session.</i>
 </summary>

-This class has a single class, with a single method, that handels the initialization of a new MAWSC session.
+This class has a single method that handles the initialization of a new MAWSC session.
 Most of the heavy lifting is done by other namespaces/classes/methods.

 ***